 “Aww,” she murmured, disappointed.

 Actually, the oblimids were beyond gross; they were in downright poor taste.
 Steve worried about Tess’s reaction.
-The oblimids started a billion years ago as mollusk parasites that lived on giant sea creatures.
-Cax and other demons had enslaved and bred them for their own purposes, eventually adapting them to land creatures.
+The oblimids started millions of years ago as mollusk parasites that lived on giant sea creatures.
+Cax and other demons had enslaved and bred them for their own purposes, eventually adapting them to infect land creatures.
 They resembled a cross between a fat slug and a remora, and they stung their victims with a dart on a line, like the ones tropical cone snails shoot to paralyze fish or unlucky divers.
 When the victim was immobilized, the oblimid crawled into his mouth and ate away the palate with its rasplike tongue, called a radula.
 Then it ate the forebrain and eyes.
 The wrinkled remora patch on the oblimid’s back was actually a nerve plug-in, and it crawled into the partially vacated skull and used it to hook up to what was left of the brainstem.
 Then it popped its eyes out through the vacated sockets, and took the host for a drive.
 Cax used oblimids as spies.
 They could inhabit a dog one day and a man the next.
 Varanor had rehabilitated some of them and used them as spies himself.

 Steve knew oblimids lacked the gloss of high fantasy.
 On the other hand, they did have a certain nasty coolness and plausibility that was hard to let go.
 He knew the guys would love it, anyway.